 Not only is a bike tour a quick and easy way to see the city, especially if it’s cold and you don’t fancy walking, but having a tour guide will give you a much better understanding of the City, its history, its architecture and some interesting facts!

-I’d recommend booking a tour in advance and I recommend checking out the tours that Get Your Guide offer as they offer a really high quality of service, the tours they offer are:
+I’d recommend booking a tour in advance for your Brighton day trip from London and I recommend checking out the tours that Get Your Guide offer as they offer a really high quality of service, the tours they offer are:

 The i360 is quite a new addition to Brighton’s skyline.
 It opened in the Summer of 2016 and has been a pretty big hit.
 It gives incredible views over the ocean, the coastline, the countryside and of course, Brighton and Hove.

 This is a really good thing to do in Brighton on a rainy day so if you’ve booked a train ticket to Brighton and now it looks like it might rain, definitely book a ticket for the i360!
-I would recommend booking a ticket in advance for £16.50 pp which you can purchase on the icon below:
+I would recommend booking a ticket in advance here for £16.50 pp.

 The Royal Pavilion, also known as Brighton Pavilion is a must-see too because it’s totally unique and not what you expect to see in Brighton.

 The building is incredibly beautiful, it was first built in 1787 but it was built in three stages as a seaside retreat for George, Prince of Wales.
 It’s really nice to see it from the outside and if it’s nice weather there’s lots of greenery around it and people are always lying on the grass as it’s a nice relaxing part of Brighton.

 It does have a museum though and you can also go into the Pavilion when you purchase a ticket.